xzzulz/microbi/readme.md

 Sets the api object to use. the api object is a generic object containing routes and api functions. url paths will be mapped to functions in this object.
 For example, the path:

-     www.exampleHost.com/user/items
+     exampleHost/user/items

 for a GET request, will be mapped to the next function on the api object:

      api.user.items.GET

 If there is a function there, it will be called, and whatever it returns will be the server response.

 ####     microbi.disableStaticServer()
-call this method once to disable the static server, and use only the api server functionality.
+Call this method once to disable the static server, and use only the api server functionality.
+Intended to be called once at server startup.

 ### Api functions